thomisont/psychic-source-transcript-analysis/README.md

 ## API Documentation

-See [API_DOCUMENTATION.md](API_DOCUMENTATION.md) for detailed information on the application's REST API.
+See [API documentation](docs/api/API_DOCUMENTATION.md) for detailed information on the application's REST API.

 ## Deployment